betalantz/intro_instances_properties/script.md

 end
 ```
-_can clear irb by relaunching and copying in def_
+_can clear irb by relaunching and copying in Dog class_
 ```ruby
 fido = Dog.new
 fido.name= "Fido"